Cherry Blossoms and Bluebells at the Brooklyn Botanic Garden

 And here is a video to experience the cherry blossoms –

-Once the cherry blossom season is over, it is time for the bluebells, which I experienced for the first time today in the second week of May!
-The garden was taken over by fields of 45,000 bluebells and other flowering plants that made for a stunning visit.
+Once the cherry blossom season is over, it is time for the bluebells in early May.
+The garden is taken over by fields of 45,000 bluebells and other flowering plants that made for a stunning visit.
 I am adding bluebell season to my list of must dos every year now.

 I had to capture the experience of walking through the bluebells of course!

-The garden was bursting with color and flowering plants everywhere today, which seemed so much brighter when the sun finally did come out in the afternoon.
+The Brooklyn Botanical Garden is always bursting with color and flowering plants everywhere in the spring, which always seem so much brighter when the sun is out.